-There is always discussion over the cost of living in Europe compared to the UK – France often tops the list of expensive countries in the Eurozone, so it’s important to know what your day to day cost of living will be.
+There is always discussion over the cost of living in Europe compared to the UK.
+France often tops the list of expensive countries in the Eurozone, so it’s important to know what your day to day cost of living in France will be.

 Every spring, the France Property Guide conducts a price comparison to compare the cost of food and general household items in equivalent French and British supermarkets; in this instance, we have compared France’s Carrefour to Tesco in the UK.

 It is very important to remember that shopping in outdoor local markets is incredibly popular in France.
 Practically every town and village has at least a once weekly market and prices are much cheaper here than they are in the supermarket.
 These markets are not just for food, but also stock clothing, jewellery, household items, car parts and, indeed, most items.